inf3rno/weblabor-forum-115535-framework/readme.md

 **Flow** &#8730; &#10005;

+Refaktoráljuk kicsit a kódunkat.

+&#8730; Közben a munka hevében megcsináltam a logout oldalt is.

-Tegyük be a login oldalra, hogyha be vagyunk jelentkezve, akkor irányítson a profil oldalra.
+&#8730; Tegyük be a login oldalra, hogyha be vagyunk jelentkezve, akkor irányítson a profil oldalra.

 &#8730; Csináljuk meg a profil oldalt.